SAP-samples/teched2022-DT181/exercises/ex2/README.md

 Here you can get some hands-on a live sample and check out the underlying code on the right side of the Explorer.\
 The code snippets can be manipulated, resulting in an instant reload of the sample.

 (30) The code snippet shows that building blocks filter bar and table are semantically connected via the filter bar ID.
-In the code editor, select and copy the **macros:table** definition.

 ![](./images/image46.png)